Visas and sponsorship

 Recovering costs

-Sponsors cannot request visa holders to cover costs associated with recruiting a sponsored person and gaining a sponsorship or nomination.
-This includes the associated migration agent costs, or the Skilling Australians Fund levy.
+Sponsors cannot ask visa holders to cover costs associated with recruiting a sponsored person and gaining a sponsorship or nomination.
+This includes migration agent costs, or the Skilling Australians Fund levy.

 Cancelling visas